 Five arrested in connection to Franklin Park shooting that killed 1, injured 3

 Oct.
-7—Five people were arrested and booked into Spokane County jail on Thursday in connection to a shooting that killed one person and injured three others at a park in August.
+7—Five people were arrested and booked into Spokane County jail on Thursday in connection with a shooting that left one person dead and three others injured at a park in August.

-The shooting killed 22-year-old Ablos Kios after midnight on Aug.
+Ablos Kios, 22, was killed in the shooting after midnight on Aug.
 27 at Franklin Park.
 Kios died from a gunshot wound to the head, the Spokane County Medical Examiner said on Sept.
 13.

 "Detectives worked diligently to develop probable cause for the arrests despite the lack of cooperation from witnesses and others at the park," the Spokane Police Department said in a statement.
 "The five suspects were apprehended at various locations throughout Spokane without incident."